Budgeting

 • Facebook Advertising Costs (daily for 26 weeks): $10/day x 7 days/week x 26 weeks = $1,820

-• Total for Social Media Marketing: $440 (set-up) + $660 (maintenance) + $1,820 (advertising) = $2,920
+Calculated as: $440 (set-up) + $660 (maintenance) + $1,820 (advertising)

+In addition to the social media ads, we decide the study needs print exposure as well.
+In a prior campaign, we got about 15 calls per ad.
+To be conservative, here we’ll estimate 13 calls per ad.
 We decide to run a print ad in the San Francisco Chronicle every other week for 20 weeks, or 10 total imprints.
 A 1/9th page ad costs $405.33.
 With a plan to run 10 imprints every other week for 20 weeks, we include $405.33 X 10 = $4053.30 for newspaper ads in the recruitment budget.

 To maximize all recruitment avenues, we will also engage the CTSI Participant Recruitment Services in facilitating outreach via MyChart message and letter to a cohort identified in the EHR.
 We estimate between 2-5% return on this outreach and decided to base our estimates conservatively at 2%.
 The APEX data pull has identified 7000 potentially eligible women for this study.
 Of these, 2000 women do not have an active MyChart account for this study so we will send letters to 10% of these women.
 In the study recruitment budget, we include $2,336 for this outreach.